material-components/material-components-web/packages/mdc-chips/README.md

 Method Signature | Description
 --- | ---
-`hasClass(className: string) => boolean` | Returns whether the chip set element has the given class `registerEventHandler(evtType, handler) => void` | Registers an event handler on the root element for a given event `deregisterEventHandler(evtType, handler) => void` | Deregisters an event handler on the root element for a given event
+`hasClass(className: string) => boolean` | Returns whether the chip set element has the given class `registerInteractionHandler(evtType, handler) => void` | Registers an event handler on the root element for a given event `deregisterInteractionHandler(evtType, handler) => void` | Deregisters an event handler on the root element for a given event

 ### Foundations: `MDCChipFoundation` and `MDCChipSetFoundation`